naftalic/ddmif/lp_and_simplex.md

 \qquad s_2 &= 0. \\
 \end{aligned}
 $$

-The Gurobi output also shows the sensitivity analysis results for the problem:

 * The cost coefficients, $c_1$ and $c_2$, have values of 40 and 50, respectively.
 The ranges in which they are allowed to change without affecting the optimal solution are $(25, 66.667)$ and $(25, 66.667)$, respectively.
 * The right-hand side values of the constraints, $b_1$ and $b_2$, have values of 40 and 120, respectively.
 They can change to within the values $(30, 80)$ and $(60, 160)$, respectively, without affecting the optimal solution mix.